 - 10.1.
 Training on this Policy may be provided, as appropriate, at each new colleague's induction training and through periodic training for all colleagues (in each case to the extent that they are subject to a training programme within the Group). - 10.2.
 This Policy is available on the Company's website as well as the Group's intranet.
 Colleagues are instructed to refer to this Policy and are encouraged to contact the General Counsel if any compliance-related issues or uncertainties arise in the course of the colleague's work.

 11. CONTACTS

+General Counsel Levan Dadiani

+ldadiani@gcap.ge

+Senior Independent Non-Executive David Morrison

+Director david@morrisonventures.eu

-General Counsel Levan Dadiani ldadiani@gcap.ge raudam e goup.ge Senior Independent Non-Executive David Morrison Director david@morrisonventures.eu Anonymous Hotline (during normal working hours) +995 3220 05017
+Anonymous Hotline (during normal +995 3220 05013

+working hours)